No hard border in Ireland, No 10 insists

 First foot.
 He seemed to trivialise centuries of Irish history by suggesting the status of the Irish border was no more important than a borough boundary in London, where the congestion charge is policed electronically.

-Second, while his paper on the Irish border didn't contemplate new infrastructure between Northern Ireland and the Republic he used a potentially toxic phrase: "Even if there is a hard border, we would expect 95% plus of goods to pass."
+Second, while his paper didn't contemplate new infrastructure between Northern Ireland and the Republic he used the potentially toxic phrase "if" in connection with a hard border.

-This allowed opponents to suggest he - maybe even the government - was contemplating a regime of border checks that would be anathema to republicans and nationalists - and why No 10 moved so quickly to confirm the policy hadn't changed and that the prime minister wouldn't contemplate a hard border.
+This allowed opponents to suggest he - maybe even the government - was contemplating a regime of border checks that would be anathema to republicans and nationalists - and why No 10 moved so quickly to confirm the policy hadn't changed.

 As the old wartime adage goes "Loose Lips Sink Ships".